-The most important quality designers look for in clients: an appreciation for their craft.
+The most important quality that designers look for in clients?
+An appreciation for their craft.
 "My favorite types of clients are those that truly appreciate and understand design yet don’t know how to implement it," says Hodges.

 "I love clients who believe design and art matter," adds Dick.
 "Clients who appreciate quality and craftsmanship and seek beauty are more willing to take a risk and collaborate."

 Santos also loves clients that have a unique set of challenges.
 "The best solutions come from solving interesting problems."